 There are so many modern staircase ideas out there it can be hard to know where to even begin when looking.
 Well, we've done the hard work for you and curated the crème de la crème of contemporary stairway designs to help you narrow down your favourite styles.

-Whether you're looking to update an existing house with the latest steel and timber staircases or to include a frameless glass structure in a new one, approaching suppliers and architects with a clear idea in mind will save time and money.
+Whether you're looking to update an existing house with a modern wood staircase or to include the latest glass designs in a new one, approaching suppliers and architects with a clear idea in mind will save time and money.

 Take a look below for the very best trends, styles and structures – with a few industry tips to get you on your way – and check out our expert guide on staircase design for comprehensive advice on how to get started.

 1. Create a Staircase using Oak and Glass

 This u-shaped staircase with half-landing creates an enviable spot to relax in and makes the most of a double-height space before leading up to the mezzanine area.